Roofing shapes can vary depending on the kind of roof you have, which may be hard to figure out at first when you’re still new to the process.

 Onion Dome

-The onion dome is a type of roofing shape often seen on churches and other large buildings.
+The onion dome is a roofing shape often seen in churches and other large buildings.
 This type of roofing is very tall and round, with a point at the top.

 The onion dome is known for being very stable in high winds and heavy snowfall.
-Because of its height, the onion dome also provides a great deal of insulation.
+Because of its height, it also provides a great deal of insulation.

-This roofing offers many benefits, including withstanding heavy snowfall, being fire resistant, and providing good acoustics.
+This roofing offers many benefits, including withstanding heavy snowfall, fire resistance, and good acoustics.

-However, it does require more material than some other shapes.
-It also takes up more space than most roofing types.
-Lastly, this type of roof will not provide as much insulation as different types of roofing shapes due to the open-air nature of the design.
+However, it does require more material than some other shapes, takes up more space than most roofing types, and, due to its open-air design, will not provide as much insulation as other types of roofing shapes.

 Conclusion